Clarence H. McNeil

-Major General Clarence Henry McNeil (July 4, 1873 – September 13, 1947) was a U.S. Army general.
+Clarence Henry McNeil (July 4, 1873 – September 13, 1947) was a U.S. Army brigadier general.

 Early life

-Clarence Henry McNeil was born July 4, 1873 in Oxford, New York.
-He graduated from the United States Military Academy number eleven of seventy-three in the class of 1896.
+Clarence Henry McNeil was born in Oxford, New York on July 4, 1873, the son of Millard D. and Mary (Flagg) McNeil.
+He was raised and educated in Oxford, and graduated from Oxford Academy.
+He then began attendance at the United States Military Academy, from which he graduated in 1896 ranked eleventh of seventy-three.

 Military career

-McNeil was commissioned in the artillery stationed at Fort Slocum, New York, and was transferred to Key West Barracks, Florida, to Fort Hamilton and Fort Wadsworth, New York, back to Florida, to Washington Barracks, Washington D.C., and to Fort Hancock, New Jersey.
-He served for two years ad adjutant of the Field Artillery School at Fort Riley, Kansas.
+McNeil was commissioned in the artillery stationed at Fort Slocum, New York, and was transferred to Key West Barracks, Florida, to Fort Hamilton and Fort Wadsworth, New York, back to Florida, to Washington Barracks, Washington, D.C., and to Fort Hancock, New Jersey.
+McNeil was an instructor of mathematics at West Point from August 21, 1899, to January 6, 1903.
+He served for two years as adjutant of the Field Artillery School at Fort Riley, Kansas.
 On September 1, 1905, he was sent to the School of Submarine Defense at Fort Totten, New York.
+After graduating in 1906, he remained on the faculty until 1911.

-After the Artillery Corps split into filed and Coast Artillery, he stayed with the latter.
+After the Artillery Corps split into field and coast artillery, he stayed with the latter.
 On December 10, 1913, he was detailed to the Inspector General's Department, and from 1915 to 1918, he was with the Quartermasters Department.
 From April 29 to June 11, 1918, he commanded the 66th Coast Artillery Regiment.
 He was promoted to brigadier general after serving in the office of the Chief of Staff until October 1, 1918.
 He also commanded the 37th Coast Artillery Brigade (AEF) from October 21, 1918, to February 7, 1919.
 He commanded the South Atlantic Coast Artillery District from March 4 to June 15, 1919, and from May 15 to June 15, he also was the commanding general of the Southeastern Department.

 McNeil reverted to his permanent rank of lieutenant colonel of Coast Artillery on June 15, 1919.
-On June 25, 1920 he was promoted to colonel of Coast Artillery.
+From August 1919 to July 1920 he was a student at the United States Army War College.
+On June 25, 1920, he was promoted to colonel of Coast Artillery.
 In addition, he was executive assistant to the chief of Coast Artillery for a year and four months, and he spent six months on the War Department General Staff, after which he was ordered home to await retirement.
 He retired on December 1, 1922.

-Personal life

-McNeil was an instructor of mathematics at West Point from August 21, 1899 to January 6, 1903.
-He also taught at the Field Artillery School after graduation until April 23, 1908.
-He was a student at the General Staff College from August 15, 1919 to July 1931, 1920, when he graduated.
-McNeil died in Berkeley, California on September 13, 1947.
+McNeil died in Berkeley, California, on September 13, 1947.